AliDehbansiahkarbon/EasyDBMigrator/README.md

 | **Oracle** | ✅ | ✅ | - | - |

 # How it works?
-It's a library, so you need to use the units in your projects, add migrations and run the migratory.
+To use the library, simply incorporate the units into your projects, implement migrations, and execute the migrator.
+It's that simple.

 # Is it possible to use it for other databases?
-Yes, you can easily integrate it with your environment, please have a look at the integration section.
+Certainly!
+You can seamlessly integrate it with your environment.
+Kindly refer to the integration section for more details.

 # How to use it?
-Samples demonstrate the usage of the library with extra details but have a look at the following codes for a quick start please:
+To get started quickly, please take a look at the sample codes provided.
+These examples showcase how to use the library and include extra details.

-# Different types of sample
+# There are various kinds of samples available.

 - <ins>**Simple**</ins>: suitable for **small** projects (using on-demand classes with anonymous methods).
 - <ins>**Advanced**</ins>: Suitable for **large** projects (using versioned classes with attributes).
   Instead of creating some on-demand classes you can create one unit per entity and implement versioned classes.

 - <ins>**ORM**</ins>: suitable for both small and large projects.
-- <ins>**Large Script**</ins>: it's a large script executor to use your existing old script as a starting point and continue with this library from now on.
+- <ins>**Large Script**</ins>: This is a script executor that allows you to use your existing old scripts as a starting point and continue working with this library from now on.

+# Dependencies
+To work with certain database engines such as Mysql(libmysql32.dll) or PostgreSQL(libpq.dll), you will need to have the appropriate Dlls.
+There are no other prerequisite libraries or components required.
+It is important to ensure that you provide the correct Dll or class library depending on the specific version of the database engine installed in your environment.
+Please note that this library does not include the necessary DLLs, but rather provides a template for each database engine.

 ---